‘Teen Mom 2’ Star Kailyn Lowry Dishes On Baby Name Selection After She’s Spotted With Baby Daddy Chris Lopez

 “Boys are all I know so I think it worked out for the better,” she said.

-Kailyn Lowry and Chris Lopez struck up a relationship last year after the reality star split from her former husband Javi Marroquin.
+Kailyn Lowry and Chris Lopez struck up a relationship last year after the reality star split from her former husband, Javi Marroquin.
 Then, shortly after Lowry discovered she was expecting her third child, the couple called it quits.

 As fans heard during a recent episode of Teen Mom 2, Chris Lopez refused to take part in filming allegedly because he didn’t want the other women in his life to know about Kailyn Lowry or their relationship.